userfrosting/learn/04.troubleshooting/02.getting-help/docs.md

 - [Software Engineering](http://softwareengineering.stackexchange.com/)
 - [Server Fault](http://serverfault.com/) (for network and system administration questions)

 Tag your question as `userfrosting`, as well as any other relevant tags (`twig`, `slim`, `eloquent`, `rest`, `jquery`, etc). **Before posting to any Stack community, please make sure your question conforms to their [question guidelines](http://stackoverflow.com/help/on-topic)!** If your question is more open-ended or opinion-based, you should probably just ask directly in chat.

->>>>> Once you post a question to Stack Overflow, you should post a link to your question in [chat](https://chat.userfrosting.com) for the fastest response.
+[notice=note]Once you post a question to Stack Overflow, you should post a link to your question in [chat](https://chat.userfrosting.com) for the fastest response.[/notice]

 You may also find the following communities useful in certain cases: